tonyskidmore/cloud-msp/examples/ansible_modules_complete_vm/README.md

 ## Prerequisites

-Ensure that you have created the necessary Azure credentials that are required by the Ansible Azure modules as described in the [ansible-azure-msp Wiki](https://github.com/tonyskidmore/ansible-azure-msp/wiki/ansible-azure-msp).
+Ensure that you have created the necessary Azure credentials that are required by the Ansible Azure modules as described in the [cloud-msp Wiki](https://github.com/tonyskidmore/cloud-msp/wiki/cloud-msp).

 ## Playbook execution